 Wreathes are a fantastic craft to make at home as you can use just about anything as your medium.
 They make great all-year-round decorations, or you can put up seasonal-themed wreaths too!

 You can easily get wreath bases from hobby stores to start from a good foundation.
 For my base I’ve used copper garden wire – it’s very soft and malleable, and it has a similar effect to branches.
 I also have a lot of it lying around!
 I looped a circle a few times, then wrapped wire around three locations – including the part at the bottom where the wire ends are.
 You can try to hide them if you want to but it doesn’t bother me too much!

 I also looped some twine around the top as it will be hung on a wall.

 I made some origami carambola flowers (see Origami carambola flower bouquet) of varying sizes and in spring colours, and some green leaves to decorate the wreath with.
 You can cover the whole wreath if you want to, but I only planned to make this a quick project and cover the bottom part.

-Originally I tried to hot glue the flowers straight onto the wire, but that didn’t work out so well for me as there wasn’t too much contact between the flower and the wire..
-Instead I hot glued 0.8mm copper wire stems to everything.
+Originally I tried to hot glue the flowers straight onto the base wire, but that didn’t work out so well for me as there wasn’t too much contact between the flower and the wire..
+Instead I hot glued smaller 0.8mm copper wire stems to everything.

 With two wires coming out of each flower, I could wrap the wires around the wreath base in different directions, thereby securing the flower in a neat and proper way.

 For the leaves I hot glued two pieces to a wire stem and then wrapped around the base.
-Make sure that these wires are not visible by arranging the flowers above them!
+Here you can make sure that these wires are not visible by arranging the flowers above them!